Kevin Cumberbatch begins his eighth season as the head coach of the women's soccer team with an overall record of

 season conference title and captured their first-ever ECAC Division

 Coach Kirwan played three years of varsity soccer at St. Peter-Marian in Worcester, MA.
 During his senior year, he captained the team to their first district appearance in four years and earned both Central Mass and T&G All-Star awards.

 He continued his playing career at nearby Becker College where

 he was captain both years he played.
 While at Becker, he

 earned North Atlantic Conference honors, ECAC honors, and was voted

 Coach Kirwan then served as an assistant coach at Becker College for two years, winning a conference tournament during his tenure.
 Coach Kirwan also coached at Nichols College in Dudley, MA, working as the first assistant coach and head goalkeeper coach.

-Shelby Stand begins her third season as an assistant coach on the women's soccer team.
+Shelby Stand begins her fourth season as an assistant coach on the women's soccer team.